vs4vijay/VizOS/README.md

-# VIZIX
+# VizOS
-An operating system for fun
+An operating system for fun and learning

 ## Development Flow (Write an OS)
 - Create Boot Sector